Family members identify man killed in plane crash in Canadian County

-CANADIAN COUNTY, Okla. - Family members have identified the man who was killed after a plan crash in Canadian County.
+CANADIAN COUNTY, Okla. - Family members have identified the man who was killed after a plane crash in Canadian County.

 Crews responded Wednesday just after 5:15 p.m. to the scene near El Reno.